 Introduction and Project summary

 Despite being one of the most remote environments on the planet, threats to Antarctic ecosystems are escalating.
 Threats include increasing human activity, pollution, biological invasions and a changing climate.
 Therefore, understanding more about the vulnerability of Antarctic environments, and identifying areas that warrant increased management or policy focus are becoming increasingly important.
 The Red List of Ecosystems protocol was developed in response to a growing demand for ecosystem-level risk assessment and has been adopted as a global standard by the International Union for Conservation of Nature (IUCN).
-Globally, this method has been successfully applied across a range of environments with tangible conservation outcomes, however to date its application to Antarctic ecosystems has been limited.
+Globally, this method has been successfully applied across a range of environments with tangible conservation outcomes, however, to date its application to Antarctic ecosystems has been limited.
 We will deliver a continent-wide risk assessment of Antarctic terrestrial and nearshore ecosystems, to inform conservation planning, management and policy development in the region.

 The primary goal of this research is to establish a solid foundation for a systematic assessment of risks to Antarctic terrestrial and nearshore ecosystems as a basis for securing biodiversity into the future under a changing environment.
 To achieve this goal, we aim to :